notion-enhancer/notion-enhancer/README.md

 - [@haydn-jones](https://github.com/haydn-jones/)'s fork of the
   linux [notion-deb-builder](https://github.com/haydn-jones/notion-deb-builder).

+linux clients must use a notion version >= 2.0.8.

 mobile clients are not supported and due to system limitations/restrictions cannot be.

 a chrome extension may be coming soon for web client support.